An

 "pirates"

-in the Gym… we placed equipment around the gym: pommel horse, beam (low and high) benches, right way up & upside down,
+in the Gym… we placed equipment around the gym: pommel horse, beam

-crash mats, wall bars and ropes—if you touched the floor or were tagged by the catcher you were 'out' and stood at the side of the gym.
+crash mats, wall bars and ropes—if you touched the floor or were tagged by the catcher you were "out" and stood at the side of the gym

 The winner was the last one standing; no recall of ever being that one!